A C++/Python neural network toolkit by Google. I am using it for solving general machine-learning problems, and frequently enough that I have notes.

 - He also gives a good explanation of vanishing gradients.

-You probably want to start here unless your needs are extraordinarily esoteric, since it removes a lot of boilerplate, and make even writing new boilerplate easier.
+keras unless your needs are extraordinarily esoteric or you like reinventing wheels.
+Keras is a good choice, since it removes a lot of boilerplate, and makes even writing new boilerplate easier.

 Getting models out

-- For a local app: Hamed MP, Exporting trained TensorFlow models to C++ the RIGHT way!
+For a local app: Hamed MP, Exporting trained TensorFlow models to C++ the RIGHT way!

-Doing it in the cloud because you don’t have NVIDIA sponsorship
+Training in the cloud because you don’t have NVIDIA sponsorship